motech/motech/docs/source/faq.rst

 Can MOTECH run on Windows?
 --------------------------
-MOTECH is available and can be deployed on Windows, but it is not actively supported.
+MOTECH is available and can be deployed on Windows, but Windows is not actively supported as a platform.

 Is MDS using any caching?
 How does that affect a cluster deployment?
 --------------------------------------------------------------------